tech-cow/blockmaster/README.md

 ```
 #### Step 3: Adding Transactions to a Block

-We will also need to feed transactions into each Blocks, the new_transaction function is quite straight-forward as the following.
+We will also need to feed `transactions` into each `Block`, the new_transaction function is quite straight-forward as the following.

 ```python
 class Blockchain(object):